COMMON ANIMAL ISSUES

 Have a friendly conversation with the pet owner, often they may not be aware that there is an issue and it can be resolved without any enforcement intervention.

 If the issue continues, or you are not able to speak with the pet owner, you can file a complaint with Community Animal Services to initiate an investigation.
 You can make a report by using the online Complaint Form.
 Once a complaint has been filed you may need to complete a statement form and log, and you could be required to testify in court if charges are filed against the dog owner.

 Dog owners are responsible for ensuring the control of their animals at all times, this includes preventing the dog from being a threat to any person or other animal.
 The Dog Control Bylaw 5235 for the City of Lethbridge and the Dangerous Dogs Act of Alberta sets out several fines and other enforcement actions in response to incidents where a dog has created a threat or caused an injury to a person or other animal.

-If you have been bit by a dog, seek medical attention and then report the incident to Community Animal Services as soon as possible by calling 403-320-4099.
+If you have been bitten by a dog, seek medical attention and then report the incident to Community Animal Services as soon as possible by calling 403-320-4099 or using the online complaint form.
 If you are reporting a dog attack/ bite, be prepared to provide the following information:

 Your name and contact details.

 Date, time, and location of the incident.

 Description of the subject animals, and any information known about their ownership.